1994 Minnesota gubernatorial election

 The 1994 Minnesota gubernatorial election took place on November 8, 1994, in the midst of that year's Republican Revolution.
-Incumbent Republican Arne Carlson easily won re-election over his main challenger Democrat–Farmer–Labor State Senate John Marty.
+Incumbent Republican Arne Carlson easily won re-election over Democrat–Farmer–Labor state senator John Marty.

 To date, this is the most recent gubernatorial election in which Hennepin and Ramsey counties voted for the Republican candidate.

+This was the first time since 1950 that an incumbent Republican Governor of Minnesota won re-election.
+It is also the most recent statewide election in which a Republican won a majority of the vote.

 Republican Party

 While incumbent Arne Carlson was popular in the state, he was not popular with rank-and-file Republicans, who viewed his victory in 1990 as an accident, as he was chosen as a replacement nominee shortly before the general election.
-Carlson, who was pro-choice and in favor of extending civil rights to homosexuals, was seen as too moderate by delegates to the GOP state convention, who ultimately chose former State Representative Allen Quist, a staunch conservative, as their nominee.
-Ultimately, though, Carlson easily defeated Quist in the state primary, putting him on the ballot for November.
+Carlson, who was pro-choice and in favor of extending civil rights to homosexuals, was seen as too moderate by delegates to the GOP state convention, who ultimately chose former state representative Allen Quist, a staunch conservative, as their nominee.
+Ultimately, though, Carlson easily defeated Quist in the state primary, putting himself on the ballot for November.